-- 1. Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order.
+- Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, or special guardianship order and children who have been adopted having previously been in overseas state care (referred to as IAPLAC).
 (See note 1) - 2.
-Children based on their exceptional medical (see page 10) or social needs or those of their parents. - 3.
+Children based on their exceptional medical (see page 9 & 10) or social needs or those of their parents. - 3.
 Children who are Baptised Catholic.
 (See note 2) - 4.
 Children who are siblings of pupils on roll at this school. - 5.
 Children who are members of any other faith. - 6.
-Children of members of staff who have been employed at this school for more than two years or recruited within the past two years to fill a vacancy. - 7.
+Children of members of staff: - a) Where the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or - b) The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 7.
 Other children.

-Tie breaker - to prioritise applications in the same oversubscription criterion, we will use straight-line distance from home to school
+Tie breaker - to prioritise applications in the same oversubscription criterion, we will use